 How does it work?

-- is created within a Senate Project after data packages have been added to a project by Data Custodians (owners).
+is created within a Project after data packages have been added to a project by Data Custodians (owners).

-- when approved, allows access to data in secure Workspaces for analysis or direct download off the Senate Platform if permitted
+when approved, allows access to data in secure Workspaces for analysis or direct download off the Data Republic Platform if permitted

 What does a Data License look like?